 City of Miami Trolley

 For visitors to Miami, the most popular trolley routes include the loops around Downtown Miami and Brickell, as well as new routes to Wynwood and the Design District.
-The air-conditioned trolleys are free and run from 6:30 a.m. to 11 p.m. every day, except Sunday.
+The air-conditioned trolleys are free and run from 6:30 a.m. to 11 p.m. for most locations.
+Please see the Miami Trolley Hours of Operation for an exact schedule as it occassionaly changes.
 Sometimes the City of Miami expands the schedule for Miami HEAT games, Art Basel and other special events.

 Notable stops along the City of Miami trolley routes include: